arun-kushwaha04/authentication-backend/README.md

 ## Routes
 **/auth/signUp**
-- Accepts name, email and password then creates and stores a user entry it in the database.
+- Accepts name, email and password then creates a user entry in the database.
 Password is hashed before adding to database.<br>

 **/auth/signIn**
 - Accepts email and password.
-Returns a JWT token on succesful sing in and throw an error on unsuccessful attempt.<br>
+Returns a JWT token on successful sing in and throw an error on unsuccessful attempt.<br>

 **/home**
 - Accpepts JWT token as bearer token in header auth and responds with success on validation.